garaujodev/garaujodev.github.io/_posts/en/2024-02-18-ruby-vscode-unlocking-adanved-features-with-an-lsp.md

 Integrating with an LSP is a game-changer for developers, offering a suite of powerful tools that significantly enhance coding efficiency and enjoyment.
 These integrations not only improve code quality but also save you time through features like auto-formatting, advanced code completion, and real-time feedback.

 By adopting these tools, you're investing in a smarter coding process and joining a forward-thinking community dedicated to advancing Ruby development.
-Embrace these enhancements and unlock the full potential of your Ruby workflow with increased productivity and reduced development time.
 Happy coding!